Medically reviewed on Oct 31, 2018

 Pharmacologic Class: Monoclonal Antibody

-Atezolizumab injection is used to treat urothelial carcinoma (a type of bladder cancer) that has spread throughout the body (metastatic) or cannot be removed by surgery (advanced). atezolizumab is given to patients who have received other cancer medicines (eg, platinum) but did not work well, or given to patients who cannot receive cancer medicines containing cisplatin.
+Atezolizumab injection is used to treat urothelial carcinoma (a type of bladder cancer) that has spread throughout the body (metastatic) or cannot be removed by surgery (advanced).
+Atezolizumab is given to patients who have received other cancer medicines (eg, platinum) that did not work well or given to patients who cannot receive cancer medicines containing cisplatin.

 Atezolizumab injection is also used to treat metastatic non-small cell lung cancer in patients who have received cancer medicines containing platinum that did not work well.